Internet access in halls

 - Using anonymous proxy services or other services designed to bypass these restrictions

 - Operating a computer or device which provides services to other users, such as a file server or any network equipment or software designed to allow multiple computers to share a single connection such as Apple's Time Capsule, routers (wired or wireless), switches, hubs and printers.
 Exceptions to this will be made for hardware provided by Information Services or the University

-- Using two network connections at once, for example a 3G USB modem as well as a wired connection.
-Exceptions may be granted for hardware provided by Information Services or the University
+- Using two network connections at once, for example a 4G USB modem as well as a wired connection.
+Exceptions may be granted for hardware provided by Digital and Technology Services or the University

 How do I get network support in a third party managed hall?